MKme/Kitchen-Pi/README.md

 You can find the origfinal documentation in the Web Page folder.
 Just edit the files to suit your needs.

+This is what the web page looks like
 <p align="center">
   <img src="https://github.com/MKme/Kitchen-Pi/blob/master/Images/MKME.org%20Web%20Page%20.PNG" width="700"/>
 </p>

+The web page will cycle between YouTube live feeds, display weather and news as well as the colors will change by the time of day.

+I take no credit for the original page code and is linked in the documentation folder

+Eric